lenseling/Farm-HackNC/README.md

 ## What is Begonia Grove?

 Begonia Grove is a heartfelt, coming of age visual novel constructed completely in the engine Ren'Py.
 For those unfamiliar with Ren'Py, it utilizes python scripting to create interactive experiences.
-Play the game by downloading the zip file or open link here:
+Play the game by downloading the zip file.

 ## Synopsis